 A Brief History of the .380 Pistol

 The .380 ACP (Automatic Colt Pistol) pocket pistols available in the market nowadays, are a product of 21st-century design and technology.
 However, the .380 hammerless pistol has been around since the very early 1900s.
-It was first manufactured by Colt at Hartford, Connecticut and was designed in by John Moses Browning.
+It was first manufactured by Colt at Hartford, Connecticut, and was designed by John Moses Browning.
 Even before its birth, Colt has been a well-known maker of shotguns, rifles, and pistols.